JohanOgren/Lab1Implementera/README.md

 # Lab1Implementera
-This litle application is made in pure purpose of implementing 3 diffrent kind of Design patterns as Singleton, Adapter and Strategy
+This little application is made in pure purpose of implementing 3 different kind of Design patterns as Singleton, Adapter and Strategy